Hyperledger-TWGC/tape/README.md

 `chaincode`: chaincode to invoke

-`args`: arguments to send with invocation, depending on your chaincode implementation
+`args`: arguments to send with invocation, depending on your chaincode implementation.
+The chaincode used by this sample can be found in `chaincodes/sample.go`

 `num_of_conn`: number of gRPC connection established between client/peer, client/orderer.
 If you think client has not put enough pressure on Fabric, increase this.